FluidGroup/Brightroom/README.md

 > I often upload movies of features in development to the pull-request's comment.
 >
 > To use the stable version, please checkout master branch.
+>

+> 📌 Pixel want to get another new name.
+> Post your idea in https://github.com/muukii/Pixel/discussions/68
+> And how about **BrightRoom**?

 ---